dingjun6953/Codility_exam_answer_corrected/README.md

 Languge: C++

 Note: This is a corrected answer to the Codility exam problem.
+I think it should be an perfect solution to this problem.